Clicky Skip to Content

 It means being rendered inactive.
 When referring to machinery or technology, it usually means that it has been turned off and is no longer performing its function.
 When in the inactive state, anything that can be described as being able to switch from an active state to an inactive state is said to be deactivated.

-We use the word “deactivated” for technology or machinery that has stopped or is not long in working condition.
+We use the word “deactivated” for technology or machinery that has stopped or is not in working condition.

 An image shows two options, either to cancel or to deactivate an account.